 Most Atlantans know Grady for its trauma and emergency services.
 You've seen Grady ambulances on scene and Grady surgeons on television during local disasters.
-As the premier level I trauma center within 100 miles of metro Atlanta, we make sure full trauma surgical teams are in the hospital 24/7 - ready when you need us.
+As the region's premier level I trauma center, we make sure full trauma surgical teams are in the hospital 24/7 - ready when you need us.

 But maybe you didn't know our emergency services also include asthma, burn, sickle cell and stroke care.
 And don't forget our critical care and intensive care units - including our neonatal intensive care unit.
 So no matter what the problem is or how small the patient is, we have trained doctors and staff available - ready when you need us.